 Sometimes Campbell Scott fans have it tough.
 Like any great actor, he seeks out different material.
 Like a renegade, he avoids the mainstream.
 But it’s starting to feel like for every Roger Dodger, a movie he singlehandedly turned into a mini-classic, there’s a misfire like Saint Ralph.
 Here he plays Father Hibbert, a buttoned-up man of the cloth who coaches Ralph (newcomer Butcher), a big-eared Catholic ninth grader convinced that if he wins the 1954 Boston Marathon, it’ll be the heavenly miracle that’ll jolt his mother from a coma.
 At first, Ralph and the movie have moxie — the kid even gets busted for pleasuring himself in the public pool.
 Then Ralph starts asking us to take this cornball mission seriously.
 By the end, the beanpole is logging 4:25 miles and impossibly chugging slo-mo through rainy Boston on race day, helping Father Hibbert get his faith back.
 It’s as if Max Fischer from Rushmore turned, mid-movie, into Billy Elliot.

-Genre: Drama; Starring: Campbell Scott, Jennifer Tilly, Adam Butcher; Director: Michael McGowan; Author: Michael McGowan; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Samuel Goldwyn Films
+Genre: Drama; Starring: Campbell Scott, Jennifer Tilly, Adam Butcher; Director: Michael McGowan; Author: Michael McGowan; Runtime (in minutes): 98; MPAA Rating: PG-13; Distributor: Samuel Goldwyn Films

 Posted January 17 2015 — 6:16 AM EST

 - 12 craziest moments from Monty Python's riotous reunion

 - Bruce Jenner interview draws 16.9M viewers; best Friday night non-sports TV ratings since '03

 - 'Star Wars': Daisy Ridley reveals Rey secrets